almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/git-cheatsheet.md

 ```bash
 git commit -m "MESSAGE"
 ```
-Commits the changes made to files, removal of files from the repo, and addition of files to the repo.
+Commits (saves) the changes made to files, removal of files from the repo, and addition of files to the repo.
 ```MESSAGE``` should be replaced with a details of the changes made since the last commit.

 ---